soxueren/atsd/integration/pentaho/data-integration/README.md

 #### Divide by 1000

-Add new column that have Price * Weight value divided by 1000 (bacause weight is a proportion from 1000)
+Add a new column that has Price * Weight divided by 1000 (because the weight is proportional to 1000)

-- Open `Design` pane and find `Calculator` in `Transform` category.
-Drag and drop it to `Transformation` pane
+- Open the `Design` pane and find `Calculator` in the `Transform` category.
+Drag and drop it to the `Transformation` pane
-- Connect `Calculator` to `1000`
+- Connect the `Calculator` to `1000`
-- Configure `Calculator` as shown in the screenshot below:
+- Configure the `Calculator` as shown in the screenshot below:
-> That operation will calculate new field `P*W/1000` (price multiplied by weight and divided by 1000)
+> This operation will calculate a new field `P*W/1000` (price multiplied by weight, divided by 1000)

 ![](resources/calculator_2.png)